New York Court Records

 Albany, NY 12220–0950

 Visa and Mastercard are also accepted for ticket payments.
-To plead or pay a TVB ticket in person, visit the nearest TVB Office and not a regular DMV Issuing Office.
+To plead or pay for a TVB ticket in person, visit the nearest TVB office, not a regular DMV Issuing Office.
 You can also schedule a hearing at a TVB office.

 How Do I Plead or Pay a TVB Ticket Received While Riding a Bicycle?

-To pay New York traffic tickets, follow the instructions provided on the ticket.
+To pay for New York traffic tickets, follow the instructions on the ticket.
 Most New York cities, towns, villages, and counties allow motorists to pay for tickets on their court and/or municipal websites.
 Note that city, town, village, and county courts handle traffic law violations in the rest of the state.
-For information about paying traffic tickets, visit the website of the city, town, or county where the ticket was issued.
+For information about paying traffic tickets, visit the city, town, or county website where the ticket was issued.

 How Do I Look Up My Traffic Tickets?

-To see details about a traffic ticket issued in the State of New York, visit the website of New York State DMV.
+To see details about a traffic ticket issued in the State of New York, visit the New York State DMV website.
 Start your enquiry from the Plead and Pay page of the website.
-You will have to enter your NYS ID Number, a 9-digit ID number on your NYS driver’s license, learner permit, or photo ID card.
+You must enter your NYS ID Number, a 9-digit ID number on your NYS driver's license, learner permit, or photo ID card.
 The traffic ticket number is also required.
-If unavailable, you may enter the last four digits of your social security number.
+If unavailable, you may enter the last four digits of your Social Security number.

 Municipalities outside New York City may also have other means of providing details about traffic tickets.
 Some allow the public to search for traffic tickets from their county, city, town, or court website.